 I love the multicolor mode which you can pick instead of a warm white.
 These lights are bright enough for romantic ambient lighting.

-On the downside, the string is only 20ft long and needs handling with care.
+On the downside, the string is only 20ft long and needs to be handled with care.
 Also, these solar Christmas lights only seem to work at a certain darkness level.